 Stafford Beer admitted several times in his books the “diagrammatic limitations” of the VSM representations.
 Some of the choices had to do with the limitation of the 2D representation and others, I guess, aimed to avoid clutter.
-Figure 26 of “The Heart of Enterprise” is a good example for both.
-It shows eleven loops but implies twenty one: 3 between environment, operations and management, multiplied by 3 for the choice of showing three operations, then another 9 = 3×3 for loops between same-type elements and finally 3 more between operation management and the meta-system.
+Figure 26 of “The Heart of Enterprise” is a good example of both.
+It shows eleven loops but implies twenty-one: 3 between environment, operations and management, multiplied by 3 for the choice of showing three operations, then another 9 = 3×3 for loops between same-type elements and finally 3 more between operation management and the meta-system.

 Confusion about operations and their direct management

 Depending on the context, System One refers either to operations or to their direct management.
-In some diagrams S1 is the label of the circles, and in others – of the squares linked to them.
+In some diagrams, S1 is the label of the circles, and in others – of the squares linked to them.
 Referring to one or the other in the text, depending on which channels are described, only adds to the confusion.
 That is related to the general problem of

 Notation and labelling of systems